Add To Favorites

 Get inspired by Vincent Van Gogh’s Starry Night.
 Create a glittery crayon-resist reproduction of this masterpiece.

 Van Gogh painted Starry Night in 1889 while he was in an asylum in Saint-Remy.
 During one of his most troubled personal times he created a painting that is today one of the most recognized in the world.
-Why do you think this painting intrigues so many people?
+Ask students why they think this painting intrigues so many people?

 Look at the images in the painting.
 How did he portray the stars?
 What techniques does he use to imply movement?
 Look at the landscape and the town.
-What are your impressions of these elements?
+Ask students what their impressions are of these elements?